-The stable outlook reflects our view that Aspire will continue to perform at a healthy operational level and attract sufficient students such that it continues to generate substantial lease-adjusted MADS coverage in the next two years.
-We also anticipate the organization will at least maintain its current level of days' cash on hand and its strong enterprise profile.
+The stable outlook reflects our view that Aspire will perform at a modestly healthy operational level and attract sufficient students such that it continues to generate lease-adjusted MADS coverage around fiscal 2017 levels or better starting in fiscal 2019.
+We also anticipate the organization will at least maintain its current level of days' cash on hand and its robust enterprise profile.